Shubhamx18/linux-for-devops/Day-3/03-linux-navigation-commands.md

 ---

 ## 📂 `ls` — List Files & Directories
-Displays files and folders in the current location.
+Shows files and folders in the current directory.

 ```bash
 ls